 Amount $196,333 over three years

 |This grant was approved under our previous grants policy (Jan 2014 – March 2017)

 |Build the capacity of partner organisations through policy and workforce development, training, governance and leadership, joint planning and evaluation, and resource sharing

 |Seventeen project partners including state and local government, youth and healthcare organisations

+People, and in particular women, in the western region of Melbourne have poorer sexual and reproductive health outcomes when compared to other regions in Victoria.
+This is particularly the case in relation to sexually transmitted infections, teenage fertility, and cervical screening rates.
 2013 statistics for Melbourne’s west revealed that only 53% of youth practised safe sex; no publicly accessible condom vending machines; sexually transmissible infections had doubled between 2009-2011; high rates of sexual violence and unwanted pregnancies; and high rates of preventable illness among young people in the region.
-In response, Women’s Health West developed a four-year Action for Equity plan for Melbourne’s west in collaboration with seventeen cross-sector organisations.
+Despite this, and the rapid population growth out west, the region still lacks a dedicated sexual health clinical service.